riya-rjha/riya-rjha/README.md

 ## 💫 About Me

-Here’s the updated content based on your request:

 - 🔭 Previously worked as a Freelance Technical Content Writer at GeeksForGeeks.
 - 🌱 Currently enhancing Frontend Development skills, with a focus on documentation & DSA.